-'This Is Morally Wrong,' Biden Tells Striking Massachusetts Grocery Workers
+'This Is Morally Wrong': Biden Supports Striking Massachusetts Grocery Workers

 Former Vice President Joe Biden told a rally in Dorchester, Mass., Thursday that the 31,000 Stop & Shop workers on strike in New England are part of a movement to "take back this country."

 "I know you're used to hearing political speeches, and I'm a politician.
-I get it," said Biden, who is mulling a White House bid in 2020.
+I get it," said Biden, who is mulling over a White House bid in 2020.
 "But this is way beyond that, guys.
 This is way beyond that.
 This is wrong.
 This is morally wrong, what's going on around this country.
 And I have had enough of it.
 I'm sick of it, and so are you."

 Biden, a Democrat, was quick to support members of the United Food & Commercial Workers union when they walked off the job last week.